 To perform What If? analysis, you can set toggle rates and static probability on nets and cells in the design.
-To make these settings, select any net or cell from the netlist view, schematic, or Power Report, and go to the Power view in the Properties window as shown in the following figure.
+To make these settings, right-click any net or cell from the Netlist window, schematic, or Power Report and click Properties, and go to the Power view in the Properties window as shown in the following figure.
 Then click the Load Properties button in the Power view.
 Click Edit Properties and set the Toggle Rate and Static Probability in the Edit Power Properties dialog box that appears, and click OK.